-4.2 Financial Reporting Standards and Oversight
+2.3.2 Financial Reporting Standards and Oversight

-LAPFF believes that the legal framework is sound, the problem is that the accounting standards and the body providing oversight do not fit with it.
-LAPFF has taken an independent opinion from George Bompas QC, who identifies particular problems in reconciling the accounting standards with the true and fair view requirement of the law, and the legislative requirement to distinguish distributable reserves (real profits) and paper ones.
+LAPFF believes that the legal framework is sound.
+A problem with the current lack of confidence in auditors and their work is that the accounting standards and the body providing oversight do not fit with it.
+LAPFF has taken an independent opinion from George Bompas QC, who identifies particular problems in reconciling the accounting standards with the true and fair view requirement of the law, and the legislative requirement to distinguish distributable reserves (real profits and real net assets) and transient paper ones.

 This gives rise to significant financial governance and monitoring problems.
-Pay may be miscalculated as a matter of course, companies may be paying unlawful dividends and as well as reporting financial performance, companies should consider providing additional information on a range of issues that also reflect the directors' stewardship of the company in respect of all stakeholders.
+Pay may be miscalculated as a matter of course, companies may be paying unlawful dividends and in addition to reporting financial performance, companies should consider providing additional information on a range of issues that also reflect the directors' stewardship of the company in respect of all stakeholders.
 These issues include information on a company's commitment to employees, to society and to its impact on the environment in which it operates.

 The treasury select committee described the position of the FRC as 'inexplicable as it is unacceptable'.
-LAPFF has long called for Downing Street to take an active interest in the position of the FRC and welcomed the announcement of the kingman review.
-The Forum position has been that the FRC falls so far short of the standards expected in public life, that serious consideration should be given to disbanding it, and recommends that an independent Companies Commission be set up.
+LAPFF has long called for Downing Street to take an active interest in the position of the FRC and welcomed the announcement of the establishment of the Auditing Reporting and Governance Authority (ARGA).
+However, aspects of ARGA, including the UK Endorsement Board - which approves IFRS now that the UK is no longer covered by EU endorsement - carry significant signs of a reversion to the bad aspects of the FRC.

-4.3 Audit Committee Report
+2.3.3 Audit Committee Report